dpsrv/dpsrv/README.md

 At this point we may need to go to `Settings > Privacy & Security`, scroll down and Allow updates by Oracle.
 > I have not figured out yet how to do this from the shell.
 Ideas?

+### Sensitive information
+Some of the information that we may store in git may be sensetive, and we do not want others to have access to it.
+We'll keep that in directory called `secrets/` and we'll encrypt it using [git-openssl-secrets](https://github.com/maxfortun/git-openssl-secrets).

 ### Vagrant
 > Used to download os images for VirtualBox.